Prof Harold Thimbleby …

 Harold Thimbleby is See Change Digital Health Fellow at Swansea University, Wales.

-He has just completed an exciting book on digital healthcare, Fix IT (click through to get a summary), which will be published summer 2020.
+He has just completed an exciting book on digital healthcare, Fix IT (click through to get a summary), which was published October 2021.

 His passion is designing dependable systems to accommodate human error, especially in healthcare.
 See CHI+MED: Multidisciplinary Computer-Human Interaction research for the design and safe use of interactive medical devices for a major project he’s been on.
 See for some of his recent work in healthcare IT, and for recent coverage in the news.